mimoo/cryptobible/README.md

 How to audit cryptography.

+This is quite empty, and the categories are meaningless, it's a big project, it will take time, please be patient.

 ## Protocols

 * [Encrypting communications (SSL/TLS, IPSEC, SSH)](protocols/tls.mediawiki)
-* Password-Augmented Key Exchange (PAKE, SAS)
+* Password-Authenticated Key Exchange (PAKE, SAS)
 * Token authentication (OAUTH, SSO)
-* Symmetric authentication HOTP/TOTP (one-time passwords)
+* Symmetric authentication (HOTP, TOTP)
 * End-to-end encryption, Messaging (Signal, PGP)
 * Serialization (JWS, SAML)